Categories

 The What is the Why

 So, maybe you saw us online.
 Or maybe you heard about us by word of mouth.
 But seriously, what is Neworleansmusicians.com, or NOM as it’s sometimes called?
-And what are they doing that can’t already be done on Facebook, or Reverbnation, or any other website with bands on it?
+How do I register register?
+What are they doing that can’t already be done on Facebook, or Reverbnation, or any other website with bands on it?
 I’m glad you asked.
 First let’s look into the good stuff… what can they do for my band?
 Here’s the breakdown:

 NOM’s podcast home page